aiden1999/aiden1999/README.md

 # 💫 About Me:
 Student aspiring to be a software engineer.
+Nord theme enthusiast.
 Coding since 2014.

 # 💻 Tech Stack: